 (2) A person to whom subclause (1) applies retains all existing and accruing rights and benefits as if the person’s employment, for the purposes of the principal Act, were a continuation of the person's employment immediately before commencement.

 ”.

-11 On the date as at which this compilation was prepared, the Road Traffic Amendment (Drugs) Act 2007 Pt.
-3 had not come into operation.
-It reads as follows:

-“

-Part 3 — Young Offenders Act 1994 amended

-22. The Act amended in this Part

-The amendments in this Part are to the Young Offenders Act 1994.

-23. Schedule 1 amended

-Schedule 1 is amended in the division headed “3.
-Road Traffic Act 1974” as follows:

-(a) by inserting after the item relating to section 63 —

-“